A Woman's Life (2016 film)

-A Woman's Life (Une vie) is a 2016 French-Belgian drama film directed by Stéphane Brizé.
-It is based on the Guy de Maupassant's novel Une vie about a sensitive woman forced to face the harshness of the world.
+A Woman's Life (Une vie) is a 2016 drama film directed by Stéphane Brizé, co-written with Florence Vignon and based on the Guy de Maupassant's novel Une vie.
+It follows Jeanne (Judith Chemla) a sensitive noblewoman forced to face the harshness of the world.

-It was selected to compete for the Golden Lion at the 73rd Venice International Film Festival where it won the FIPRESCI Prize for Best Film in competition.
-It was awarded the Louis Delluc Prize for Best Film in 2016.
+The film had its world premiere at the main competition of the 73rd Venice International Film Festival on 6 September 2016, where it won the FIPRESCI Prize for Best Film in competition.
+It was theatrically released in France by Diaphana Films on 23 November 2016.

-The film is described as "the delicate story of a life of candid emotions and searing disappointments", which presents the novel "in a series of bright flashbacks and gloomy flashforwards".
-Using a hand-held camera, Brizé frames "the heroine, played by a magnificent Judith Chemla... in 4:3 format (also known as 1.33:1), imprisoning her in a tormented existence".
+It was also awarded the Louis Delluc Prize for Best Film.
+At the 42nd César Awards, Chemla was nominated for Best Actress.